ucsb-cs148-w26/pj02-ai-cooking/team/sprint01/lec07.md

 We discussed our future tasks for the app.

-We edited the Kanban Board by updating the future tasks with description and assigned to everyone.
+We updated the Kanban Board with future tasks and everyone assigned themselves a task.

-Daniel made up an idea of replace the log in/sign up buttons with a new account button which would show the user's information after clicking onto it.
+Yuxi made the onboarding form.

-Krisha made the pantry items visiible in the pantry and will begin to work on making the pantry items persist after reloading the page.
+Krisha worked on making the inputted pantry items visible in the pantry.

 Mahima implemented the backend for authentication for inventory items, log in and onboarding data.
+She also fixed navigation for the sign up, log in, and onboarding forms.

+Everyone will continue working on their assigned sub-issues.